Pr0cella/AttackFlow/README.md

 # JSON sanitization paths are configurable in config.js under sanitize.paths
 # Sanitization runs before and after parsing to keep source and generated files clean
 ```

+## Contributing & Reporting Issues

+See the [CONTRIBUTING Guide](CONTRIBUTING) for details on how to contribute.
+See the [SECURITY POLICY](SECURITY) for details on how to report vulnerabilities.

 ## License